CenturyLinkCloud/PublicKB/AFv1/how-to-migrate-an-application.md

 Before deleting any applications or services on AppFog v1 ensure you have local copies.
 Once apps and services are deleted it is **permanent**.
 We will not be able to provide a backup.

+When migration is complete your billing subscription can be canceled from the [Account](https://console.appfog.com/#account) page of the web console.
+Please be sure to cancel your subscription as we are not aware when individual user migration is complete.
+Please contact support@appfog.com to receive a prorated refund of your subscription if appropriate.

 ### Export an Application from AppFog v1
 Users may export their app code either from the command line or the web console:
 * Using the AF tool from the command line will create a new directory in your current working directory using the appname.
 The last pushed code is then downloaded into the new directory: